At Scullion LAW Client Care is at the core of everything we do.

 Contact our property lawyers in Hamilton or Glasgow to start your property purchase today.

 At Scullion LAW, we think it is helpful for you to know what we require from you, why and when so that we can make the conveyancing process as straightforward and stress-free as possible for you.
 We pride ourselves on being highly responsive, answering all your queries as promptly and fully as possible.
-Please take a look at our comprehensive Buying a House Guide.
+Please take a look at our comprehensive Buying a House Guide and our useful First Time Buyer Guide.

 Before you start your property search, you’ll need to work out how much you can afford.
 If you require a mortgage, contact a mortgage adviser for guidance on the most suitable products for you.
 We work closely with the Mortgage Advice Brokerage, a reputable company that will work hard to get you the best deal.
 Visit the website to use their handy mortgage calculator, and get in touch to arrange a free first consultation.